Non Discrimination Statement

 - Letters of Commendation or phone calls home recognizing a student for making a positive contribution to the school climate.

-- “Caught You Being Good” recognitions.
+- “Caught You Being Good” recognition.
 Monthly school-wide activities, which give recognition to students who excel academically and/or make consistently good choices in regards to citizenship.

 PROCESSES FOR DEALING WITH MISBEHAVIOR